rust-lang/book/src/ch16-03-shared-state.md

 value.
 We can’t forget; the type system won’t let us access the inner `i32` otherwise.

-As you might suspect, `Mutex<T>` is a smart pointer.
-More accurately, the call to `lock` _returns_ a smart pointer called `MutexGuard`, wrapped in a `LockResult` that we handled with the call to `unwrap`.
-The `MutexGuard` smart pointer implements `Deref` to point at our inner data; the smart pointer also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope.
-As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads, because the lock release happens automatically.
+Note that the `num` type is `MutexGuard<i32>` rather than `i32`. `MutexGuard` is a smart pointer just like `Box` or `Rc`.
+Like other smart pointers, `MutexGuard` implements `Deref` to point at the inner data, giving us access to the data while keeping its ownership. `MutexGuard` has a very useful property - it has a `Drop` implementation that releases the `Mutex` lock automatically.
+As a result, we don’t risk forgetting to release the lock.
+As soon as `MutexGuard` goes out of scope, `Mutex` gets unlocked so other threads can access it.

 After dropping the lock, we can print the mutex value and see that we were able to change the inner `i32` to 6.